-But, no matter how you slice it, Ginseng Roots is a masterpiece of the form – and the Copacetic favorite among Craig Thompson's works thus far in his career.
+But, no matter how you slice it, Ginseng Roots is a masterpiece of the form – as enlightening as it is engaging – and the Copacetic favorite among Craig Thompson's works thus far in his career.

 And we're not the only ones who think highly of this work: